michabirklbauer/instagram_downloader/README.md

 Scripts written in shell and python to download public pictures, videos and albums from Instagram.

+## Requirements
+- Python (version 3 or higher) and shell!
+Sorry to all the Windows users!

 ## Features
 - Download single pictures, videos or albums using the shell scripts (also see "Usage")
 - Download multiple pictures, videos or albums by providing a txt file with links to the python scripts
 - Filter private links from your txt files, so you can download them manually

 ## Usage

+Example files are included!

 - ### Picture download:
   - single pictures: